Spring Garden Revival

 Phone: (847) 883-8600

-For additional resources and technical guidance, residents are encouraged to consult University of Illinois Extension, Illinois Department of Natural Resources, and U.S. Environmental Protection Agency, Region 5.
+For additional resources and turf management guidance, visit University of Illinois Extension, U.S. Environmental Protection Agency, Region 5, and the USDA Web Soil Survey.